 When submitting an article to the Beilstein Journal of Nanotechnology authors are not charged any publication fee.
 All publication costs for the journal are covered completely by the Beilstein-Institut.
-To support rapid publication authors are required to submit new manuscripts via the secure Beilstein Publishing System.
+Authors are required to submit new manuscripts via the Beilstein Publishing System.
+The document Help for Authors serves as a guide to navigating the Beilstein Publishing System.
 The journal does not accept mailed hardcopy manuscripts or manuscripts submitted by email.
-A Submission Checklist is available to help authors to provide all relevant data and information.
+A Submission Checklist is available to help authors to ensure they have collected all relevant data and information.
 Authors can interrupt the submission process at any time.
 When returning to the Beilstein Publishing System, authors may select the manuscript concerned and continue where they stopped.

 For the main manuscript document the following file formats are acceptable: